juliaguida/oystercard/pills/getters_and_setters.md

 end
 ```

-We have an instance varible `@bar`.
+We have an instance variable `@bar`.
 Class Foo above has no getters and setters.
 The class is not providing us with any mechanism to access the instance variable.
 Let's add a getter:

 ```ruby
 class Foo